 As an alternative, to make administration easier, you can create two SharePoint sites – one for your internal project teams and a second very simple site of just document libraries for external users.
 You still have to make them however and now you have to maintain two sites.
 If someone in your organization needs to share with a new contact, then you still need to set them up as a user.

 SharePoint was originally launched in the late 90s as an intranet and before the rise of mobile devices and the distributed workforce.
-Users worked in an office and were plugged in to the network.
+Users worked in an office and were plugged into the network.
 Mobile devices did not yet exist.
-VPNs were around, but were generally only for senior management.
+VPNs were around but were generally only for senior management.

-Today, users expect to be able to work from anywhere – home, restaurant, travelling – and your organization now hires workers who can be located anywhere in the world.
+Today, users expect to be able to work from anywhere – home, restaurant, traveling – and your organization now hires workers who can be located anywhere in the world.
 These workers don’t connect over the network, they connect via the internet.
 You need to give them the tools to enable the modern work ethos.

 FileFlex Enterprise addresses all 3 options

-What about Cloud-Hosted Implementations of SharePoint
+What about Microsoft Cloud-Hosted Implementations of SharePoint

-Cloud-hosted implementations of SharePoint create separate silos of information
+Microsoft-hosted implementations of SharePoint create separate silos of information

-The alternative to the traditional on-premises implementation of SharePoint is the cloud-based version hosted by Microsoft.
-It offers ease of deployment, remote access from any device and sharing with external parties.
+The alternative to the traditional self-hosted implementation of SharePoint is the cloud-based version hosted by Microsoft.
+It offers ease of deployment, remote access from any device, and sharing with external parties.
 The problem however is that it is expensive and it is still a separate silo.
 When remote, you can access SharePoint, but none of the other storage on your corporate network.
-If you want to add documents to your SharePoint library from your network file server for example, you will have to either be in the office and plug into the network or access your network via a VPN.
+If you want to add documents to your SharePoint library from your network file server, for example, you will have to either be in the office and plug into the network or access your network via a VPN.
 Internet access of your network drives and file management between them and your SharePoint is not possible.
 They are unintegrated separate silos.